liangend/DeepGCF/tutorial/2_data_prep.md

 # Example: src/prepareData data/ data/
 ```
-There are 18 output files, including 12 files (start with `shuf_`) of shuffled training, validation, and testing sets for human and pig, and 6 files (start with `shuf2x_`) of pig files shuffled twice.
+There are 18 output region files, including 12 files (start with `shuf_`) of shuffled training, validation, and testing sets for human and pig, and 6 files (start with `shuf2x_`) of pig files shuffled twice.